arconsis/measurements/README.md

-# measurement
+# measurements

-This plugin provides a widget in which you can display for example a floor plan of your flat and measure distances between points in your flat.
+This plugin provides a widget in which you can display another widget, for example a floor plan of your flat in an image and measure distances between points in your flat.